evidentlyai/evidently/docs/book/tests-and-reports/spark.md

 ---
-description: How to use Evidently on Spark.
+description: How to run calculations on Spark.
 ---

 You can run distributed computation using Spark if you work with large datasets.